mdn/advanced-js-fundamentals-ck/tutorials/02-functions/01-calling-functions.md

 ### Methods

 At this point we've explored one way of invoking a function — adding a pair of parentheses onto the end.
-In the section on Object-Oriented JavaScript, we also explored adding methods to an objects prototype.
+In the section on Object-Oriented JavaScript, we also explored adding methods to an object's prototype.
 These methods — and the ones on `Array.prototype` — are just functions stored in object properties.

-However, something special happens when we declare a function as property on a object.
+However, something special happens when we declare a function as a property on a object.

 ```js
 function logThis() {